-The Board of Trustees bestows two types of grants through an annual competitive funding call: Small Grants and PhDs.
-Grants are awarded entirely on scientific merit in relation to Bowel Research UK's research priorities and based on open competition.
-The quality of the application, quality of research proposed and applicants' experience in their field are the key determinants of outcome.
+The Board of Trustees bestows two types of grants through an annual competitive funding call: Small Grants and doctoral research grants.
+Grants are awarded entirely on scientific merit with reference to Bowel Research UK's research priorities and through a process of open competition.
+The quality of the application, research proposed and applicants' experience in their field are the key determinants of outcome.
 Each application is subject to a rigorous review process guided by the charity's Grants Committee.
-The small grants round involves a two stage application process and the PhD's a one stage process.
+Both the small grants and the PhD rounds are a one stage application process.
 All applications are subject to rigorous peer review which involves a minimum of two independent expert reviewers who specialise in the area of the application, but who do not have a conflict of interest and are not a member of the Grants Committee.
-They provide a written assessment of the quality, novelty, importance and relevance of the proposal.
-All research grants are awarded in line with the principles and standards set out by the Association of Medical Research Charities (AMRC) of which we are a member.
+Reviewers provide a written assessment of the quality, novelty, importance and relevance of the proposal.
+All research grants are awarded according to the principles and standards set out by the Association of Medical Research Charities (AMRC) of which we are a member.